Philophobia & 13 Other Love Phobias You Never Knew Existed

 8. Ithyphallophobia: fear of an erect penis

-It's obvious that this could cause a pretty serious issue in a relationship.
+It's obvious that this could cause a pretty serious issue in a relationship with a person with a penis.
+You may benefit from entering into relationships with people who don't have them.
 Of course, one could always try penis costumes to avoid the sight of the erect penis.
 (Yes, penis costumes are a real thing.)

 9. Sarmassophobia: fear of foreplay

-No, this isn't a made-up condition to explain why high school boys are so insensitive when it comes to sex.
+No, this isn't a made-up condition to explain why some guys are really bad at pleasing female partners.
 Sarmassophobia is actually a phobia that affects both genders.
 However, it's not that uncommon to find someone who likes to "get right to the point" when it comes to sex.
-There are actually lots of people who have this phobia.

 10. Anuptaphobia: fear of marrying the wrong person